dvolk/daaasssh/README.md

 ssh ssh_preprod_admin_panel
 ```

 instead of having to look it up.
+Recommended with ssh bash completion.

 ## Platform hosts